 I quickly picked up the phone and called a few other customers to understand how they currently do GEMBA, how information is collected, how much time they spend on manual steps, and what they wished could be easier about the whole process.
-Everyone confirmed what we had already seen elsewhere: GEMBA boards are an invaluable tool for tracking the highest levels of business performance, everyone in an organization from the President on downward takes their daily walks very seriously, and they all believed there was more opportunity for their GEMBA boards to be a greater source of information and insight.
+Everyone confirmed what we had already seen elsewhere: GEMBA boards are an invaluable tool for tracking the highest levels of business performance, everyone in an organization, from the President downward, takes their daily walks very seriously, and they all believed there was more opportunity for their GEMBA boards to be a greater source of information and insight.

 The Digital GEMBA Board

-- If you don’t like a KPI result on the GEMBA Board you should be < 5 clicks away from why
+- If you don’t like a KPI result on the GEMBA Board, you should be < 5 clicks away from why

-- Since performance on these KPI’s directly affects job status, you should be able to see high priority jobs and statuses in a quick glance
+- Since performance on these KPIs directly affects job status, you should be able to see high-priority jobs and statuses in a quick glance

 - Gemba boards and continuous improvement go hand in hand.
 Time to information and organizational velocity must improve dramatically with the advent of Digital Gemba.

 As I mentioned earlier, transforming the GEMBA Board from a place of status to a place of insight was one of our primary goals.
 In addition, we felt the Digital GEMBA Board was a great place to marry metrics with planning.
 You can see on the Main GEMBA Board below the SQDCI metrics that each area of the factory is given its own section, with clear job assignments and statuses.
-How these get there is the topic of our next section.
+How these get, there is the topic of our next section.

 Operational Readiness Board (ORB)

-Demand for our Digital GEMBA Boards is pretty hot, and we are getting asked a lot about which ERP systems we work with.
-The current list of those can be found under our GEMBA FAQ’s.
+Demand for our Digital GEMBA Boards is hot, and we are getting asked a lot about which ERP systems we work with.
+The current list of those can be found under our GEMBA faqs.
 If you are interested in seeing a demo of our Digital GEMBA solution, give us a shout!